walkabilly/HKR6130_MUN/apple_watch_data.md

 #### 2. Replace the Zero's in the heart with _NA_ (missing)

+A zero for heart rate is no plausible but zeros for active calories, steps, and distance per minute are plausible so we will keep those in.

 __Hint:__

 * There is function called `na_if` in `tidyverse`.
 You can combine it with the pipe operator to turn all zeros from one column into NA.

-#### 3. Calculate the mean and standard deviation for heart rate, calories, steps, and distance.
+#### 3. Calculate the mean and standard deviation for heart rate & calculate the sum for calories, steps, and distance.

 __Subtask:__